Huge ancient solar storm revealed by tree rings in French Alps

 "They could do enormous damage to our electricity grids, potentially causing nationwide blackouts lasting months, permanently putting satellites out of action with the huge bursts of energetic particles destroying their solar panels and stopping us communicating with them, and pose severe radiation risks to astronauts and aviation.
 In the worst-case scenario, the impact could cost us billions, or even trillions, of dollars in lost GDP," Heaton added.

-The trees, buried at the end of the last glaciation period, had begun to fossilize but still retained organic material.
+The trees, buried at the end of the last glaciation period, had begun to fossilise but still retained organic material.

 "The good preservation of the trunks and their in-life position - still rooted, with pieces of bark remaining - indicate that the trees were rather quickly buried," said study co-author Cécile Miramont, a professor of paleoenvironments and paleoclimates at Aix-Marseille University in France and the research institute IMBE.
 "Subfossil wood originates when wood is buried in an anaerobic environment, with an absence of microbial and chemical degradation."